 Nearest train station

 High in the hills of Crans-Montana, Switzerland, an abandoned gondola station has been transformed into the striking hotel Chetzeron.
 The commitment to environmental responsibility began with that very idea: to breathe life into an abandoned gondola station rather than build anew.
 The materials were carefully and consciously chosen.
 The stone that covers the structure was sourced from a ski slope less than three kilometers from the property.
 Wild oak from the other side of the mountain, Bernese Oberland, was used.
 The furniture that comprises the cozy interiors was designed with the help of local Valaisan artisans.
-And energy-efficient systems were installed—including solar panels, natural ventilation, and a heat recovery system—eventually earning Chetzeron the Swiss Minergie-P label, which honors buildings with very low energy consumption.
+And energy-efficient systems were installed—including solar panels, natural ventilation, and a heat recovery system—eventually earning Chetzeron the Swiss Minergie certification, which honors buildings with very low energy consumption.

 The building was recovered and renovated, the exterior stone was recovered from three kilometers away, and the materials were sourced from local companies.